ajschulz/website/research/index.md

   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %}Publications

-Preprint and peer-reviewed articles
+Below are both preprint and peer-reviewed publications where I am an author.
+For information on first-author manuscripts in prep, see my current projects.

 {% include section.html %}